vmware-archive/go-reminders/README.md

           value: "rootpasswd"
     ...

+###### Sample Kubernetes Deployment Using kubectl
 Sample deployment and service manifests are provided in the [kubernetes](deployments/kubernetes) directory.
 Run those similarly to the
 following:

     kubectl create -f deployment.yml
     kubectl create -f service.yml

+###### Sample Kubernetes Deployment Using Helm
+The facility generally used to deploy and manage go-reminders is [Helm](https://helm.sh).
+If you are using the concourse pipelines to build and deploy, helm will be used automatically.

+If you want to deploy manually using helm, switch to the [deployments/helm] directory.
+There you will find the key files to fill out -- either of values-minikube.yml or values-pks.yml.
+Copy one of those files values.yml

+    cp values-minikube.yml values.yml

+and edit the values.yml file to match your deployment desires.
+The file values.yml is ignored by git, so will not be part of subequent commits unless forced (i.e., git will not track values.yml).

+To deploy using helm, issue a command such as:

+    cd .../deployments/helm
+    helm install --name go-reminders .

+and that should create the deployment, which you can check with

+    helm status go-reminders

+Helm is a powerful tool for kubernetes deployment management and a good read of [its documentation](https://helm.sh/docs/) is in order for those not yet familiar.

 ## Documentation
 The microservice provides two mechanisms for interacting with the service: